MatinH2004/basic-expense-tracker/README.md

 ## Introduction

 Welcome to the Expense Tracker!
 This simple yet powerful application helps you organize your expenses.
-It is built using Ruby, Sinatra, and ERB templates.
+It is built using Ruby, Sinatra, PostgreSQL and ERB templates.

 ## Features